TOP > Kilns > Miharu Kiln

 Profile

-Shigawaki ware Miharu Kiln is the place of twenty minutes' drive from Shigaraki interchange of Shin-Meishin expressway.
-Running to the National road 307 toward Uji, the signboard stands where it goes for a while after turning right at the Shigarakieki-guhci intersection.
-Shigarayaki can be counted as Rokko-yo the six oldest kilns, it is the historical place where ceramics are produced since the middle ages things like vases including tea pots, jars.
-The head of the pottery, Tsuguharu and his-son Shusaku helps his family business.
+Shigawaki ware Miharu Kiln is the place of twenty minutes' drive from Shigaraki interchange of Shin-Meishin expressway. ] Running to the National road 307 toward Uji, the signboard stands where it goes for a while after turning right at the Shigarakieki-guhci intersection.
+Shigaraki-yaki can be counted as Rokko-yo the six oldest kilns, it is the historical place where ceramics are produced since the middle ages things like vases including tea pots, jars.
+The head of the pottery, Tsuguharu-san and his-son Shusaku-san helps his family business.
 There is a climbing kiln which had been used for a long time and ceased to use.
 The firing room renovated to place their artworks now.
 Ceramics are baked for five days by loading to anagama.
 You can see works in the exhibition room.
-They have the traditional method of firing and can produce texture of scarlet, kiln mutation effect, coroging by fallen ashes, and other features.
-It is the texture that feels the good tradition of Shigaraki and it is easy to use.
+They have the traditional method of firing and can produce texture of scarlet, kiln effect, and other features.
+It is the texture that feels the tradition of Shigaraki-yaki and it is easy to use.

 Address : 1388-1 Nagano Shigaraki-cho, Koga-shi Shiga 529-1851 Japan